 History at the University of Chicago is rigorous but rewarding.
 We train you to interrogate your most fundamental assumptions about human nature and society, and ask you to understand past cultures and ways of being that are very different from your own.
 At the same time, we teach you to analyze past societies from a critical distance and to examine how humans choose to remember their past—and what they choose to forget.
 You will benefit from the intellectual challenges of our program and acquire crucial skills of thinking, writing, and speaking that will prepare you for success in many fields.
-As a historian at Chicago, you will
+As a historian at the University of Chicago, you will

 - wield both facts and stories.
-You will learn to balance sophisticated analysis of evidence with deep understanding of narrative, uniquely positioning yourself to understand and mediate a wide variety of viewpoints;
+You will learn to balance sophisticated analysis of evidence with a deep understanding of narrative, uniquely positioning yourself to understand and mediate a wide variety of viewpoints;

 - excel at historical inquiry, research, and analysis.
 You will learn a method of encounter with the world that demands critical inquiry, the use of evidence, and sophisticated evaluation of information.
 You will understand change over time, the complexity of human experience, the contexts of multiple times and spaces, the causal relationship between historical events, and the contingency of historical outcomes;